Chaves, Pará

 Chaves is a Brazilian municipality located in the state of Pará.
 Its population as of 2020 is estimated to be 23,948 people.
-The area of the municipality is 13,084.879 km².
+The area of the municipality is 13,084.879 km2.
 The city belongs to the mesoregion Marajó and to the microregion of Arari.

+Chaves is located near the point where the Amazon River enters the Atlantic Ocean.
+A number of islands are part of the municipality, the largest of which are Caviana and Mexiana.

 The municipality is contained in the 59985 km2 Marajó Archipelago Environmental Protection Area, a sustainable use conservation unit established in 1989 to protect the environment of the delta region.

+In the 17th and 18th Century, the area was inhabited by the Aruã, mainly around the Ganhoão River.
+Most of them migrated to Amapá and French Guiana after the Treaty of the Mapuá.
+In 1793, the Portuguese transferred the ones who had stayed to the lower Tocantins River.
+On the coast of Chaves, ceramic fragments related to them could still be found, but the advance of the Vieira Grande Bay washed them away.